-Unlike some cities, Lincoln isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lincoln are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lincoln is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lincoln is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Lincoln who work in office and administrative support (12.43%), management occupations (11.00%), and business and financial occupations (7.54%).

-The education level of Lincoln citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.47% of adults 25 and older in Lincoln have a college degree.
+The percentage of adults in Lincoln who are college-educated is close to the national average for all communities of 21.84%: 17.47% of the adults in Lincoln have a bachelor's degree or advanced degree.

 The per capita income in Lincoln in 2010 was $28,073, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $112,292 for a family of four.
 However, Lincoln contains both very wealthy and poor people as well.